StanForever/awesome-websites/README.md

 * [https://relax.li](https://relax.li/) : Relax to the soothing sounds of nature.
 * [https://roadtrippers.com](https://roadtrippers.com/) : Plan your route with the best lodging and attractions.
 * [https://www.random.org](https://www.random.org/) : RANDOM.ORG offers true random numbers to anyone on the Internet.
 The randomness comes from atmospheric noise, which for many purposes is better than the pseudo-random number algorithms typically used in computer programs.
+* [https://rejected.us](https://rejected.us/) : Read and share your rejection stories.
+* [https://www.remove.bg](https://www.remove.bg/) : Remove.bg removes backgrounds from photos.
+Automatically, in only 5 seconds and for free.
+Try it!

 ## S :
 * [https://studio.stupeflix.com](https://studio.stupeflix.com/) : Make amazing videos in seconds.
 Just add photos, videos, music, and text.